-Kroger KR 28,2 -0,1 -0,4% has 4,064 stores in the country which makes them the second largest retailer.
-They seem to be the only chain able to give Amazon-backed Whole Foods a competition when it comes to number of stores, after Walmart.
+There are a total of 3,514 Kroger Company KR 30.6 -0.3 -1.0% stores in the United States (as of December 31, 2019), which makes them the second largest retailer after Walmart.
+They seem to be the only chain able to give Amazon-backed Whole Foods a competition when it comes to number of stores.

 - Kroger stores are predominant in Midwestern and Southern United States.